-Once figs come in to season and are perfectly ripe you really don’t need much to enjoy them.
+Once figs come into season and are perfectly ripe you don’t need much to enjoy them.
 This dish of classic flavor combinations celebrates the beautiful simplicity of this very underutilized fruit.

 - 12 black mission figs, stems removed